Crime and How To Get Elected in 2024

 He was invited, but he didn't use it.

-And the result was he was not tweeting to 70 or 80 million people six, seven times a day, you know what I mean, on filtered.
+And the result was he was not tweeting to 70 or 80 million people six, seven times a day, you know what I mean, on filter.

-And so all of that incrementally, but in aggregate, explains why right now he's three to five points ahead in most of the nine to ten key, except for Michigan.
+And so all of that incrementally, but in aggregate, explains why right now he's three to five points ahead in most of the nine to ten key, except for Michigan, Pennsylvania and Michigan are closer,

-I also finished just quickly that's saying that the Ajaxian tragic hero is absolutely constant.
+Like it.
+And I also finished just quickly saying that the Ajaxian tragic hero is absolutely constant.

 In the book, I think it's been borne out